nyuhuyang/scRNAseq-MouseEyes/README.md

 pct.1 : The percentage of cells where the gene is detected in the first group pct.2 : The percentage of cells where the gene is detected in the second group p_val_adj : Adjusted p-value, based on bonferroni correction using all genes in the dataset.
+cluster: original ident name in `./data/mouse_eyes_alignment.Rda` row.name and gene column are identical.

+First, we need exactly the same analysis you did previously with the clusters:

+Perictyes in 129_B6_aged   <——vs——>  all other cells except Perictyes in 129_B6_aged Endothelial in 129_B6_aged  <——vs——>  all other cells except Endothelial in 129_B6_aged Myeloid Cells in 129_B6_aged   <——vs——>  all other cells except Myeloid Cells in 129_B6_aged etc...

+and subclusters:

+Perictyes subclusters 1 in 129_B6_aged   <——vs——>  all other subclusters in Perictyes except  1 in 129_B6_aged Endothelial subclusters 1 in 129_B6_aged  <——vs——>  all other subclusters in Endothelial except 1 in 129_B6_aged Myeloid Cells  subclusters 1 in 129_B6_aged   <——vs——>  all other subclusters in Myeloid Cells except  1 in 129_B6_aged RPE cells subclusters 1 in 129_B6_aged   <——vs——>  all other subclusters in RPE Cells except  1 in 129_B6_aged

+We also need the other kind of analysis you mention:

+Perictyes in 129_B6   <——vs——>  Perictyes in 129_B6_aged Endothelial in 129_B6 <——vs——>  Endothelial in 129_B6_aged Myeloid Cells in 129_B6   <——vs——>  Myeloid Cells in 129_B6_aged etc...

+ and the same for the subclusters:

+Perictyes subcluster 1 in 129_B6   <——vs——>  Perictyes subcluster 1 in 129_B6_aged
+Perictyes subcluster 2 in 129_B6   <——vs——>  Perictyes subcluster 2 in 129_B6_aged
+etc...
+Endothelial subcluster 1 in 129_B6 <——vs——>  Endothelial subcluster 1 in 129_B6_aged
+Endothelial subcluster 2 in 129_B6 <——vs——>  Endothelial subcluster 2 in 129_B6_aged
+etc...
+and the same for all subclusters in Myeloid cells and RPE cells.

 Cells contained in cluster 11 (hematopoietic cells) were further subjected to a second round of unsupervised analysis following the same approach, resulting in a tSNE analysis with ~0.1 resolution.
 The modified Seurat function FindAllMarkers was used to calculate average differential expression among cell clusters.
 The p-value was calculated using likelihood-ratio test and adjusted by Benjamini-Hochberg method.